Humanities Major (B.A.) UNHM

 Program of Study

 For the humanities major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University's Discovery Program and foreign language requirements, and students must complete 40 credits with a minimum grade of C in each course in the major.
-The required courses for the humanities major are:

 |HIST 500||Introduction to Historical Thinking||4|